 CONSENT: A player’s enthusiastic participation.

-It’s important to recognize that The PRC is a lore-friendly RP community.
-Participation in community spaces and/or game servers indicates that you consent to participate in roleplay and discussion that reflects the lore and gameplay of Red Dead Redemption II and Grand Theft Auto V. This includes but isn’t limited to:
+Participation in community spaces and/or game servers indicates that you consent to participate in roleplay and discussion that reflects the lore and gameplay of the server.
+This includes but isn’t limited to:

 - Depictions of violence